Connections-Business-Directory/Connections/README.md

 * DEV: Remove unused properties in `cnEntry`.
 * DEV: Change `satooshi/php-coveralls` to `php-coveralls/php-coveralls` in composer.json.
 * DEV: Update `php-coveralls/php-coveralls` required version.

-= 8.18 04/20/2018 =
-* TWEAK: Switch all `is_a()` instances of to `instanceof`.
-* TWEAK: Update teh jQuery Validate library to 1.17.0.
-* TWEAK: Add option to `cnOutput::getImage()` to enable the logo/photo to be a entry permalink unless overridden by an assigned link.
-* TWEAK: Update the Default Entry Card template so the logo/photo will be a permalink to the entry.
-* TWEAK: Update the Profile template so the logo/photo will be a permalink to the entry.
-* TWEAK: Rename `cnSEO::trigger404()` to `cnSEO::trigger404_entryNotFound()`.
-* OTHER: Correct misspelling.
-* DEV: phpDoc corrections.
-* DEV: Remove unused variables.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)